HACManchester/documentation/docs/Health & Safety/PPE_fire_supplies.md

-# PPE & FIRE SUPPLIES
+# PPE & Fire Supplies

 The current list of PPE and Fire Supplies that the Space provides is below.